 – to answer your questions,

-– for our compliance with legal obligations and for the attractive and needs-based design and development of our services for you,
+– for our compliance with legal obligations and to design and develop our services in an attractive way that is tailored to your interests,

-– to manage awards, surveys, sweepstakes, raffles, or other promotional activities or events,
+– to manage awards, surveys, contests, giveaways and other promotional activities or events,

-– for other purposes to which you have agreed in individual cases.
+– for any other purposes to which you have agreed in individual cases.

-You have provided us with all data collected in this way either voluntarily (e.g. newsletter subscription, entries in your user profile, use of our services), or because we need them for the establishment, content design or modification of the contractual relationship (inventory data), or because we are legally obliged to collect them, or we have a legitimate interest in collecting them (e.g. for marketing purposes: to analyse and improve our services and our content on our website or our app or to avert dangers).
+All the data collected in this way has been provided voluntarily by you (e.g. subscribing to our newsletter, profile entries, using our services) or because we need it to establish, elaborate or modify the contractual relationship (inventory data) or because we are legally obliged to collect it or have a legitimate interest in collecting it (e.g. for marketing purposes: to analyse and improve our services and the content on our website and in our app or to avert dangers).

-Note on the right of objection: If we process your personal data on the basis of our legitimate interest and there is no exit option, e.g. due to a corresponding default setting, you can exercise your right of objection at any time by sending us an email to firstname.lastname@example.org You can find more information on this under your rights.
+Note on the right to object: if we process your personal data on the basis of our legitimate interest and there is no option to opt out (e.g. due to a default setting) you can exercise your right to object at any time by emailing us at firstname.lastname@example.org.
+Find out more in the section “Your Rights”.

 6. How we pass on your data to third parties

-We only transfer personal data to third parties if this is necessary for the execution of the contract, e.g. to the bank entrusted with the handling of payments, if we are legally obliged to do so.
+We only pass on personal data to third parties if this is necessary to execute the contract (e.g. to the bank handling payments) and if we are legally obliged to do so.

 The basis for data processing is Art.
-6 para.
-1 lit. b) DS-GVO, which permits the processing of data for the fulfilment of a contract or pre-contractual measures, Art.
-6 lit. c) DS-GVO.
+6 § 1 lit. b) GDPR, which permits the processing of data for the fulfilment of a contract or pre-contractual measures, Art.
+6 lit. c) GDPR.

 Our app is offered as Software as a Service.
 For this purpose, we use the cloud computing service, Amazon Web Services EMEA SARL (Branch Office Germany Marcel-Breuer-Str.
 12, 80807 Munich) with servers in Germany.

-We will disclose your personal information to law enforcement agencies, investigating authorities or in legal proceedings if we are required to do so by law or if it is reasonably necessary to perform the services or to protect our or users’ rights.
+We will disclose your personal data to law enforcement agencies, investigating authorities or in legal proceedings if we are required to do so by law or if it is necessary to perform the services or to protect our or users’ rights.

-We may disclose your personal information in the event of a merger, acquisition or sale of all or any part of our assets.
-We will, of course, notify you by email and/or a prominent notice on our website and inform you of your rights.
+We may disclose your personal data in the event of a merger, acquisition or sale of all or any part of our assets.
+We will, of course, notify you by email and/or put a clear notice on our website and inform you of your rights.

-We share information in aggregated form and/or in a form that does not allow the recipient to identify you from that information – for example, with third parties for industry analysis or contractors.
+We share data in aggregated form and/or in a form that does not allow the recipient to identify you from that data – for example, with third parties for industry analysis or contractors.

-7. How we ensure the security of the information we collect
+7. How we protect the data we collect

-The protection of your personal information is very important to us.
-Although we take reasonable precautions to protect the personal information we collect, we would like to point out that no security system is infallible.
+Protecting your personal data is very important to us.
+Although we take reasonable precautions to protect the personal data we collect, we would like to point out that no security system is infallible.

-We use several appropriate technical and organisational measures and industry standards to protect your personal information from loss, theft, misuse, unauthorised access and disclosure, alteration, and destruction.
-The personal information we collect from you is stored on computer systems with limited access.
-In addition, we require third parties we hire to maintain appropriate security measures for the information we transmit.
-When you visit our website or send us information through the website, your information is protected by encryption technologies such as transport layer security (https encryption).
+We use a number of technical and organisational measures and industry standards to protect your personal data from loss, theft, misuse, unauthorised access and disclosure, alteration and destruction.
+The personal data we collect is stored on computer systems with restricted access.
+In addition, we require third parties we hire to maintain appropriate security measures for the data we pass on.
+When you visit our website or send us data through the website, your data is protected by encryption technologies such as transport layer security (https encryption).